pkhuong/pkhuong.github.io/source/_posts/2020-10-31-nearly-double-the-ph-bits-with-one-more-clmul.markdown

 could lose up to \\(2n - 2\\) bits (\\(n - 1\\) in each 64-bit half)
 of hash information to a plain shift.
-The shifted xor-shifts might be a bit slower to compute, but guarantees that we only lose at most 2 bits of information per chunk.
+The shifted xor-shifts might be a bit slower to compute, but guarantees that we only lose at most 2 bits[^one-bit-with-ph] of information per chunk.
 This feels like an interface that's harder to misuse.

+[^one-bit-with-ph]: It's even better for UMASH, since we obtained these shifted chunks by mixing with PH.
+The result of PH is the carryless product of two 64-bit values, so the most significant bit is always 0.
+The shifted-xorshift doesn't erase any information in the high 64-bit half!

 If one were to change the \\(\overline{xs}_i\\) family of functions, I think it would make more sense to look at a more diverse form of